 The United States and its "arsenal of democracy" cranked out thousands of fighter planes, bombers, and cargo planes for Allied forces fighting in Britain, North Africa, the Middle East, and the Pacific.
-Transporting those planes over the Atlantic and Pacific Oceans was a serious problem as the Germans and Japanese expanded their territories.
+Transporting those planes over the Atlantic and Pacific Oceans became a serious problem as the Germans and Japanese expanded their territories.
 The trans-Atlantic air routes traversed Newfoundland, Greenland, and Iceland, but these routes were hazardous in winter months.
 A southern route was greatly desired.

 Conveniently located about halfway between South America and Africa, the British territory of Ascension Island offered an alternative.
 This little 34-square-mile volcanic island has no natural harbor, but has flat areas ideal for airfields.